 His former credits include: co-founder and company member of Rendition Theatre, Artistic Associate at Organic Theatre, founder and Artistic Director of Theatre Works and Windy City Workshop and Co-Artistic Director of Wavelength.
 Since 1969 Michael has worked as an actor, director, writer and stage manager.
 He is a member of WGAw, AEA, Aftra-SAG, CAEA and ACTRA.
 Over the past 40 years Mr. Gellman has directed, taught, and/or acted with: Dan Akroyd, John Candy, Bill Murray, Gilda Radner, Chris Farley, Steve Carrell, Steven Colbert, Tina Fey, George Wendt, Del Close, Dan Castellaneta, Charna Halpern, Mick Napier, Armando Diaz, Jimmy Carrane, Mark Beltzman, David Pasquesi, Keegan-Michael Kay, Linda Cash, Pat McKenna, Joel Murray, David Razowsky, Susan Messing, Bruce Pirrie, Kathryn Greenwood, Ron James, Joe Bill and many others.
 Michael continues to teach, direct and act in Toronto and around the world.

 Deborah Smith first studied at Concordia University in Montreal in the 80’s and received her first BA in English Literature.
-There she developed her love of creative writing, some of which was published while she also wrote for The Link Newspaper.
-Years later, after working as a copywriter, Deborah traveled to England to study classical acting at LAMDA and received her M.A. in classical acting.
-She is founder of the St. Lawrence Shakespeare Festival and Scripted Toronto and has written two adaptations of classical work: Anna Christie by Eugene O’Neill and Echoes of the War by J.M Barrie, both produced in Chicago and Toronto.
-Deborah has also written The Quartermaster which has had several staged readings and is working on Vic Shaw a new Canadian Play.
-Deborah is a member or CAEA and ACTRA and a writer, actor, producer and teacher.
-In Chicago she performed at The Gift Theatre, Northlight, Chicago Shakespeare, Bailiwick, Victory Gardens, A Red Orchid, Rendition, Strawdog, The Second City and many other theatres and in New York at the Courtland Rep, all of which she is eternally grateful.
+There she developed her love of creative writing.
+Later, Deborah traveled to England to study classical acting at LAMDA and received her M.A. in classical acting.
+She is founder and first Artistic Director of the St. Lawrence Shakespeare Festival and also Scripted Toronto, and has written two adaptations of classical work: Anna Christie by Eugene O’Neill and Echoes of the War by J.M Barrie, both produced in Chicago and Toronto.
+Deborah has also written The Quartermaster which has had two staged readings and is working on Vic Shaw a new Canadian Play.
+Deborah is a member or CAEA and ACTRA and a writer, actor, producer and acting teacher/coach.
+In Chicago she performed at The Gift Theatre, Northlight, Chicago Shakespeare, Bailiwick, Victory Gardens, A Red Orchid, Rendition, Strawdog, The Second City and many other theatres and in New York at Courtland Rep; all of which she is eternally grateful.
 She continues to write, coach and act in her new home of Toronto.

 Michel Charbonneau - Designer